Black Ocean Citizens story

 Research interests

-Gurpreet’s previous research has included areas such as South Indian women in the fisheries industry and the impact of oil based drilling muds on sea urchins.
-Gurpreet’s PhD was on environmental justice in North West Norfolk cockle fisheries.
+Gurpreet’s previous research has included areas such as South Indian women in the fisheries industry and the impact of oil based drilling muds on sea urchin larvae in Botany Bay, Sydney Australia.
+Pursuing her interest in marine invertibrates and human-nature interdependencies, Gurpreet’s PhD was We’re just fishing: Analysing environmental justice in the governance of the The Wash, North West Norfolk cockle fishery.

-Her research interests span Diversity, Equality and Inclusivity, and Justice and Access (DEIJA) approach to fisheries and marine opportunities.
-Other interests expand gender, decolonisation of ocean sciences, small scale fisheries and inclusive marine sustainable development.
+Increasingly her research interests have considered Diversity, Equality and Inclusivity, and Justice and Access (DEIJA) approach to marine and fisheries.
+Other interests extend to people of colour - gender equity, social inclusion, decolonisation of ocean sciences, small scale fisheries and inclusive marine sustainable development.

 Who we are